Contributed by: Anum Yoon

 Although these new challenges can be daunting for employers who are looking to utilize telecommuting employees, there are a number of simple and effective management tools that will ensure everyone stays in the loop and maintains productivity.

 If you’re having difficulty managing telecommuting employees – or are thinking of allowing telecommuting for the first time – keep these four tips in mind:

 Set Clear Goals

-For any productive employer/employee relationship, there must be a strong foundation of clear goals and expectations.
+Above all, for any productive employer/employee relationship, there must be a strong foundation of clear goals and expectations.

 The onus for this foundation is on the employer.
 Upon hiring, every employee should receive clear instructions regarding their duties, their deadlines, their superiors and team, and the expected quality of their work.
 They should, at any time, be encouraged to ask questions to clarify goals and expectations.

 If productivity is a concern, consider breaking tasks and goals down into smaller components and establishing multiple deadlines for large projects.
 It’s easier to loosen the reins as employees prove competent and trustworthy than it is to tighten them if an employee abuses their independence.

 Communicating clear goals and expectations is a skill most supervisors must develop.
 Whether or not you effectively establish expectations upfront will set the stage for every problem or success that comes after.